 A former spouse has one-year from the date of the first court order awarding former spouse SBP to make a written request to DFAS-CL for a deemed former spouse election.
 Providing DFAS-CL a copy of the divorce decree does not constitute a request for a deemed election.
 By law, a specific written request must be made.
-The form to request a deemed former spouse election is DD Form 2656-10, Survivor Benefit Plan (SBP) Reserve Component (RC) SBP Request for Deemed Election.
+The form to request a deemed former spouse election is DD Form 2656-10, Survivor Benefit Plan (SBP) Request for Deemed Election.
 If a Retired Soldier or retiring Soldier fails to make the former spouse election, based on a timely correct DD Form 2656-10, DFAS will change the election to former spouse or former spouse and child as if the election was made by the Retired Soldier.
-A member, if retired, has one-year from the date of the court order to change his/her election from spouse to former spouse.
+A member, if retired, has one-year from the date of the divorce to change his/her election from spouse to former spouse.

-12-6.
-Additional Information.
-More complete information may be obtained by contacting a Retirement Services Officer; an installation Judge Advocate General (JAG) officer; or by going online to the Army Retirement Services Office Web site: http://soldierforlife.army.mil/retirement/former-spouses.
+More complete information may be obtained by contacting a Retirement Services Officer; an installation Judge Advocate General (JAG) officer; or at the Army Retirement Services website: https://soldierforlife.army.mil/retirement/former-spouses.